A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Architecture Oriented Optimization

 \subsection{Field-Programmable Gate Array (FPGA)}

-Related research of SpGEMM on FPGA is quite rare.
-Lin et al. are the first to address SpGEMM on FPGAs.
-In \cite{5681425}, the authors design and implement the SpGEMM algorithm on FPGAs.
-They study the performance of their design in terms of computational latency, as well as the associated power-delay and energy-delay trade off.
-Taking advantage of the sparsity of the input matrices, their design allows user-tunable power-delay and energy-delay trade off by employing the different numbers of processing elements in architecture design and different block size in blocking decomposition.
-Such ability allows designers to employ different on-chip resources for different system power-delay and energy-delay requirements.
-Jamro et al. think that indices comparisons dominate floating-point operations.
-Therefore they propose a highly parallel architecture, which can carry out at least 8$\times$8 indices comparison in a single clock cycle in \cite{Jamro2014}.
+FPGA is an alternative computing device to CPU and GPU, and it has customizable data paths, flexible memory and massive parallel computing units.
+Lin et al. \cite{5681425} were the first to address SpGEMM on FPGAs.
+Their design allows user-tunable power-delay and energy-delay trade off by employing different number of processing elements in architecture design and different block size in blocking decomposition.
+The authors of \cite{Jamro2014} believe that the comparisons of the indexes dominate the performance of SpGEMM.
+Therefore, they propose a highly parallel architecture, which can carry out at least 8$\times$8 indexes comparison in a single clock cycle.
+Their design uses the CbC SpGEMM.
+Moreover, two different formats are used respectively for matrix $\matr{A}$ (CSR) and $\matr{B}$ (CSC).
+The work of \cite{haghi_fp-amg_2020} proposes an FPGA-based reconfigurable framework FP-AMG that can be reused for all kernels in AMG.
+The proposed architecture is scalable and reconfigurable, but the implementation details about SpGEMM are not given.

+DSP blocks and blocked memory are important components in the design of SpGEMM on FPGA.
+The number of DSP blocks and the size of blocked memory limit the scale of the dedicated hardware.
+The problem size is usually very large in practice, and therefore memory blocks are frequently swapped in and out because of small on-chip memories.
+However, the operating frequency of FPGA generally is lower than that of the CPU or GPU, and the data transmission is also time-consuming.
+These are the two main reasons why FPGA is not widely employed for SpGEMM.